Akazhiel/Micropep/README.md

 ## Notes

-- This pipeline must be run using the same genome and annotation file that was used in the previous alignment step.
+- This pipeline must be run using the same genome and annotation file that were used in the generation of the BAM files in the alignment step.

 ## Requierements